discordeno/discordeno/docs/src/stepbystep/createtask.md

 ## What is Cache and Why Should We Sweep It?

 Your bot's cache is the memory it is holding on to since it started.
-To understand this slightly easier, when you are buying a server to host your bot on you can check how much RAM(memory) it has.
+To understand this slightly easier we have an example: when you buy a server to host your bot on you can check how much RAM (memory) it has.
 That amount of memory can be expensive $$$ so it is best to build a bot that does not use a ton of memory.
 You can use this task to tell your bot to delete any memory it is holding on to that is not necessary.

 - Suppose we don't want to keep any presence cached.
 - Remove any members from cache that have not been active in the last 30 minutes.